mikependon/RepoDB.NET/pages/operations/truncate.md

 # Truncate

-This method is used to truncate all the rows on a single table from the database.
+This method is used to truncates a table from the database.

 #### Code Snippets